-- n Every hospital providing care to stroke patients should develop a Stroke Plan that defines the optimal treatment pathways appropriate for that particular institution. - n Patients who meet thrombolytic treatment criteria should have access to stroke expertise within 15 minutes of hospital arrival and neurosurgical expertise within 2 hours of hospital arrival.
-Other timeframe recommendations are outlined above under "Emergency Department." - n A Stroke Toolbox containing guidelines, algorithms, critical pathways, NIH Stroke Scale training tapes, and other stroke templates should be created, updated, and made easily available through the NINDS. - n Health professional training programs should be modified to include standards of acute stroke care and the Acute Health Care Panel endorsed specialty-specific continuing medical education related to acute stroke. - n Criteria for primary, intermediate, and comprehensive stroke centers should be established. - n Communities should be encouraged to create local and regional stroke networks encompassing all levels of acute stroke care.
+- Every hospital providing care to stroke patients develops and operates a Stroke Plan that defines the optimal treatment pathways appropriate for that particular institution. - Patients who meet thrombolytic treatment criteria should have access to stroke expertise within 15 minutes of hospital arrival and neurosurgical expertise within 2 hours of hospital arrival (may be transferred).
+Other timeframe recommendations are outlined above under "Emergency Department." - A Stroke Toolbox containing guidelines, algorithms, critical pathways, NIH Stroke Scale training tapes, and other stroke templates will be present in each level of stroke hospital. - Health professional training programs are to include standards of acute stroke care with specific continuing medical education related to acute stroke. - Criteria for stroke centers should is established via this plan and ADPH standards and approval.